alphagov/govuk-developer-docs/source/manual/make-a-new-document-type-available-to-search.html.md

 related_repos: [search-api]
 ---

+# Make a new document type available to search

 Any document type that the Publishing API knows about can be added to our internal search.
 By default, all document types in internal search also get included in the GOV.UK sitemap, which tells external search engines about our